Text and Academic Authors Association

 Is attachment culture bound?

-How does being securely attached to a teacher protect a child?
+How does a secure attachment to a teacher protect a child?

-How can you develop a secure attachment to a child with challenging behavior?
+How can you develop a positive relationship with a child with challenging behavior?

 What do you think?